 For the long answer, you can check out this informative, yet fairly complicated video by MusicCorner on Youtube.

-If you’re really serious about learning though, Punkademic’s Music Theory Comprehensive Complete Course is dirt cheap, and you can access the entire thing with their All-Access Pass.
+If you’re serious about learning though, Punkademic’s Music Theory Comprehensive Complete Course is dirt cheap, and you can access the entire thing with their All-Access Pass.
 Use the coupon code “producersociety”.

 Essentially, the concept of a major key came long after we developed names for the notes.
 Thus, C Major being the main note – was a mere coincidence.